All Episodes

 Was FDR a bystander?

-Was LBJ a bystander with the uh with a great society and all that?
+Was LBJ a bystander with the Great Society and all that?

 This guy's been pretty active as far as I'm concerned.

-This is this is uh Christie saying that Obama came to divide.
+This is Christie saying that Obama came to divide.

 President Obama prepares to divide our nation to achieve re-election, telling those who are scared and struggling that the only way their lives can get better is to diminish the success of others, trying to cynically convince those who are suffering that the American economic pie is no longer a growing one that can provide more prosperity for all who work hard, insisting that we must tax and take and demonize those who have already achieved the American dream.